Key Points

-If you do a Google search on turn-around time, or TAT, you get a number of results that include other mentions of time such as; cycle time, process lead time, wait time, and Takt time
+If you do a Google search on turnaround time, or TAT, you get many results that include other mentions of time such as; cycle time, process lead time, wait time, and Takt time.

 One of the primary goals of Lean Six Sigma is to reduce TAT by removing the waste, or muda, from the process.
 TAT is most often defined as the time from when an item enters a process until the time it exits the process.
 This total time consists of: